espressif/esp-mdf/examples/development_kit/sense/README.md

 ### 3.2.
 Mesh Mode

-As soon as ESP32-MeshKit-Sense joins an ESP-MESH network, the device goes into Mesh mode and functions as a Mesh device, with all the features provided by ESP-MDF, such as LAN control, and upgrade.
+As soon as ESP32-MeshKit-Sense joins an ESP-WIFI-MESH network, the device goes into Mesh mode and functions as a Mesh device, with all the features provided by ESP-MDF, such as LAN control, and upgrade.

 ### 3.3.
 Deep-sleep Mode